-Neem oil and do it yourself options are highly beneficial to your plant and yourself.
+Neem pesticide oil and do-it-yourself options are highly beneficial to your plant and yourself.

 If used correctly, Neem oil can rid your Hibiscus of scale insect pests and aphids but leave no harmful residues.
 It’s also safe for many beneficial insects and safe for bees. [source]